Saad bin Khalid Al Jabri

-Saad bin Khalid Al Jabri (سعد بن خالد بن سعد الله الجبري) is a former major-general, minister of state and long-time adviser to deposed Crown Prince Muhammad bin Nayef of Saudi Arabia.
+Saad bin Khalid Al Jabri (سعد بن خالد الجبري) is a former major-general, minister of state and long-time adviser to deposed Crown Prince Muhammad bin Nayef of Saudi Arabia.
 He has been living in exile in Canada since May 2017.
 The Saudi government has unsuccessfully sought to have him extradited back to Saudi Arabia on charges of corruption.
 Al Jabri has accused the Saudi government of orchestrating assassination attempts on him and of holding 3 of his children, along with other relatives, as hostages in a bid to force his return.

 Early life and education

 Al Jabri spent his early years in Ha'il.
 To support his family, following the death of his father, he enrolled at a police academy, then worked as a police officer in Taif while studying in his free time.

 Al Jabri obtained a bachelor's degree in Security Sciences from King Fahd Security College in Riyadh.
 He obtained a further bachelor's degree in Arabic language and literature from Imam Muhammad bin Saud Islamic University, and a diploma in computer programming from the Institute of Public Administration in Riyadh.

 He studied for a master's degree in computer science at college in Dhahran, following which he was involved in the founding of a computer science program at King Fahd Security College.
 In 1993 he enrolled at the University of Edinburgh, receiving his PhD in artificial intelligence in 1997.